-Date/Time: 11 8 3 11 Printed Name: Y GABRIELLA SEERANTA Signature: - A - I have read the above Release and Aur , a minor.
-I am au this authorization in the interest of public ed uthorized to even this - e parent, guardian, or conservatory of uthorization on his/her behalf and I give Date/Time: Printed Name: Signature: Page 1 of 1 This form is for reference purposes only.
-It is a general guid and amended to reflect policy requirements of your practic requirements of your individual states.
-The ASPS does not to obtain informed consent for this particular procedure in certify that this form, or any mo ission requirements, if applicable, and legal
+Date/Time: 1 8 3/10 Printed Name: X GABRIE USA SEERANTA £ Signature: I have read the above Release and Aut thorization.
+I am the parent, guardian, or conservatory of uthorized to sign this authorization on his/her behalf and I give and additization in the interest of public equ Jucation.
+Date/Time: Printed Name: D Signature: Page 1 of 1 This form is for reference purposes only.
+It is a general guid and amended to reflect policy requirements of your practice requirements of your individual states.
+The ASPS does not of to obtain informed consent for this particular procedure in the state of Patient Initials ©2016 American Society of Plastic Surgeons® deline and not a statement of standard of care.
+Rather, this form should be edited as site(s), CMS and Joint Commission requirements, if applicable, and legal certify that this form, or any modified version of this form, meets the requirements the iurisdiction of your practice.